ianmilliken/mpc/site/content/services/digital-marketing-solutions.md

 * Website optimisation for better search rankings (SEO)
 * Website development & re-development
 * Social media content creation & strategic planning

+Want to see an example of how we improve business' digital marketing? [**Click this to see a recent case study**](https://marketplacestrategysolutions.com.au/work/350-more-leads-in-4-weeks/)